 The CAISO will charge CRR Holders for the Market Clearing Price for CRRs obtained through the clearing of the CRR Auction as described in Section 36.13.6.
 To the extent the CRR Holder purchases a CRR through a CRR Auction that has a negative value, the CAISO will retain the CRR Auction proceeds and apply them to credit requirements of the applicable CRR Holder, in accordance with Section 12.6.3 of the CAISO Tariff.
 The CAISO will net all revenue received and payments made through this process.
 CRR Auction net revenue amounts for on-peak and off-peak usage from each CRR Auction will be separated.
-CRR Auction revenues for each season coming from the annual auction are first allocated uniformly across the three months comprising each season based on time of use.
-These on-peak and off-peak monthly amounts from the seasonal auctions are then added to the corresponding monthly on-peak and off-peak amounts from the monthly CRR Auction for the same month to form the monthly net CRR Auction on-peak and off-peak revenues, respectively.
-Furthermore, these monthly net CRR Auction revenues will then be converted into daily values and added to the Daily CRR Balancing Accounts.
+The CAISO will allocate CRR Auction revenues for each season coming from the annual auction uniformly across the three months comprising each season based on time of use.
+The CAISO will then add these on-peak and off-peak monthly amounts from the seasonal auctions to the corresponding monthly on-peak and off-peak amounts from the monthly CRR Auction for the same month to form the monthly net CRR Auction on-peak and off-peak revenues, respectively.
+Furthermore, the CAISO will convert these monthly net CRR Auction revenues into daily values and add them to the daily CRR Balancing Account.
 In particular, the daily CRR Balancing Account contribution will be the sum of: (1) the monthly net CRR Auction on-peak amount multiplied by the ratio of daily on-peak hours to monthly on-peak hours; and (2) the monthly net CRR Auction off-peak amount multiplied by the ratio of daily off-peak hours to monthly off-peak hours.

-11.2.4.4 Hourly CRR Settlement
+11.2.4.4 Hourly CRR Calculations, Daily CRR Settlement, and Potential Monthly Make-Whole Payments